 |1st semester examinations

 Announcement of honours classification for graduation class

 Students who fail to take the examination as scheduled normally result in an automatic failure in the course.
 Candidates who are unable to be present at any examination of a course because of illness may apply for permission to present themselves for examination at some other time.
-Any such application shall be made on the form prescribed within 14 days of the date of the examination and the form should be sent to the University Health Service.
+Any such application shall be made on the form prescribed within seven calendar days of the date of the examination and the form should be sent to the Examinations Office.
 The leave granted by the attending doctor must cover the examination session that the candidate was absent from, otherwise supplementary examination will not be arranged.
 Late submission is not considered by the Board of Examiners.
 If the Board allows you to sit a supplementary examination, you will be informed of such by the relevant Department.

-If you are absent from examinations due to reasons other than illness, you should write to the Board as soon as after your examination but not later than 14 days from the date of your examination.
+If you are absent from examinations due to reasons other than illness, you should write to the Board as soon as after your examination but not later than seven calendar days from the date of your examination.

 The Board of Examiners meets in January and June every year to determine examination results.